AhmedAbozaid9/Cashie_backend/.github/instructions/memory.instruction.md

 - Ensure all build/dev/start scripts use new entry file
 - Check for any hardcoded references in codebase
 - For Vercel: requests are rewritten to /api/index so original URL is preserved for Express routing

+## Current Task (2025-08-09)
+Feature Implementation: Add 404 middleware to Express app in src/index.ts for proper handling of unknown routes.